sudowebdev/react-best-practices/README.md

 ## What about Styling
 **CSS was designed** in the age when **web was made for scientific documents** (in 1995).
 But now that **scenario has completely changed**.
 Now, the web **doesn't** consist **only of text**.
 So, the idea behind how to use **styling must change** and this is where the **best practices** of using styling have come up in component based systems.

+## Best Practices: Styling

+1. Single-use classes
+2. Components as a styling construct